-Every Indian Needs To Look At And Lament This Photo
+People Are Sharing This Haunting Photo Of A Muslim Man Begging For His Life Before He Was Lynched

 And the most striking one was taken by HT photographer Manoj Kumar.

-The photo is of father of three Mohammed Naeem, bloodied and pleading for his life to the crowd, moments before he was killed.
+The photo is of father of three Mohammed Naeem, bloodied and pleading with the crowd for his life, moments before he was killed.

 People have been moved by the unnerving photo.